 Based on observations of the weekly progress meetings for each of the active construction contracts and the weekly CSP management meeting, the project team is actively engaged in quality assurance to monitor the contractors' compliance with the requirements of the Contractor QC process for each contract.

-The following quality concerns for the 1252 Tunnel Contract were identified in the SFMTA March monthly report:
+No quality concerns for the 1252 Tunnel Contract were identified in the SFMTA April monthly report, as the contract reached substantial completion.